bandyp/simon/README.md

 I wanted to make it visually clean and tidy.
 White background to contrast with the bright colours.

-The idea is the user is playing this game for fun.
-There is a short story in the instructions and the game then makes it easy to try to break their own record.
+There is a short story in
+the instructions and the game then makes it easy to try to break their own record.

 It's fully responsive on all screen sizes.